 - Sense of unreality

-- Feeling of loss of control or losing one’s mind
+- The feeling of loss of control or losing one’s mind

 - Fear of dying or something physically wrong (e.g., heart attack, stroke)